The Best 5 Quad Exercises For Runners

 5. Leg Press

-Begin by sitting on the leg press machine with your head and back against the padded support.
+• Sit on the leg press machine with your feet shoulder-width apart on the footplate.

 quadriceps exercises